City Index vs Varengold Bank, Updated for 2026

 The minimum deposit for Varengold Bank is $250.

-Depending on your current situation, a lower minimum deposit can be beneficial.
-If you are experienced with forex trading but are looking for a change then both City Index and Varengold Bank are a good choice.
+Depending on your circumstances, a lower minimum deposit can be beneficial.
+If you are experienced with forex trading but are looking for a change then both City Index and Varengold Bank are a good option.

 City Index vs Varengold Bank - Regulation And Licencing In More Detail